Updated: November 2, 2020. This study is still in the works. Information below is current.

-We heard this summer about a drug that will tan a redhead’s skin without going in the sun.
-Now, we hear they’re developing a drug to stop redhead’s from getting skin cancer!
+You may have heard about the drug that will tan a redhead’s skin without going in the sun.
+Now, we hear they’re developing a drug to stop redheads from getting skin cancer!

 It has long been known that redheads are more susceptible to melanoma, the deadliest form of skin cancer.
 The pigmentation in our skin and the Melanocortin 1 Receptor (MC1R) mutation that gives us red hair also creates a pathway to cancer when combined with UV rays.